oz-code/OzCodeDemo/OzCodeDemo/07.FilterCollections/README.md

 ![Edit Filter](Resources/editFilter.PNG)

-Now we can update the collection filter. using _[obj]_ as the filtered object with intellisense support.
+Now we can update the collection filter, using _[obj]_ as the filtered object, with intellisense support.

-In this case we can use the following filter to try and see if the problem is that we do not have enough customers under 62 by using:
+In this case we can use the following filter to try and see if the problem is that we do not have enough customers under 62:

 ```
 [obj].Age < 62